Benoît Laliberté: Early years and beginnings (1986–1993)

+JITEC and technology claims (1994–1999)

+In April 1994, JITEC announced what it described as a “virus-immune” computer system incorporating its Electronic Virus Activity Control (EVAC) technology.
+The company claimed the system could detect and prevent computer virus activity in real time.
+However, technical specialists expressed skepticism regarding the breadth of such claims.
+Vectoria computer announced that it would stop using Intel’s Pentium processor and instead adopt the California-made NexGen Nx586 RISC microprocessor (Reduced Instruction Set Computer), which it described as faster and more efficient.

 In 1994, Laliberté created Vectoria Inc., a portfolio of companies involved in software, information technology, and telecommunications.
 In conjunction with Vectoria, JITEC created the first electronic virus immune computer using its Electronic Virus Activity Control (EVAC) technology.
 EVAC was built into computer servers to immediately detect and prevent viruses.
 By 1996, JITEC had CDN$7 million in annual sales and 45 employees.
 This led to him winning the Young Entrepreneur of the Year award by the Business Development Bank of Canada (BDC).

 In 1997, Laliberté created Windows Based Intelligent Terminals (WINBIT) and POWERVEC servers.
 He worked with Microsoft to develop the first generation of cloud computing services.
 In July 2000, JITEC was listed on the Montreal Stock Exchange after a successful IPO.
 At this point, Laliberté's personal net worth was in excess of $345 million.